okpunosolomon/Predicting-the-UK-s-Economic-Growth-A-Machine-Learning-Analysis-of-Key-Macroeconomic-Drivers/README.md

 ---

 ## 🚀 12.
 Conclusion
-This project proves that **machine learning enhances traditional business analysis** — turning historical patterns into **predictive insights**.
+This project proves that **machine learning enhances traditional business analysis**, turning historical patterns into **predictive insights**.
 The UK’s growth outlook remains positive, driven by **sound fiscal policy** and an **adaptive economy**.

-Through this work, the aim is to show how **data analytics drives smarter, evidence-based decisions** — where forecasting becomes a **strategic business tool**, not just a research model.
+Through this work, the aim is to show how **data analytics drives smarter, evidence-based decisions**, where forecasting becomes a **strategic business tool**, not just a research model.

 ---